 Andrew is the Founder, President + Executive Director of GDI, which provides strategic, operational, and fiduciary support to EPL.
 He leads the team across focus areas and crafts unconventional perspectives to drive the global development sector forward.
 Mr. Stern has played many roles within GDI initiatives, including Interim CEO of Convergence, and serves on the advisory boards of the President’s Young Professionals Program of Liberia, mhNOW, and Tendrel.
 Prior to founding GDI, Mr. Stern was a Global Operating Partner at Dalberg Global Advisors.
 During that time, he helped design and launch ANDE and served as the founding chairman of mothers2mothers.
 He holds a joint MBA/MPP from Harvard Business School and Harvard Kennedy School and a BA in Economics from Princeton University.

-Betsy Williams is the Founder of Emerging Public Leaders and Executive Director.
-She is also the founder and currently serves as PYPP International Advisory Board Chair and on the PYPP Liberia Board of Directors.
+Betsy Williams is the Founder and Co-Chair of Emerging Public Leaders.
+She also founded the President’s Young Professionals Program in Liberia and currently serves as PYPP International Advisory Board Chair and on the PYPP Liberia Board of Directors.
 Ms. Williams launched PYPP with Liberia's President Ellen Johnson Sirleaf upon seeing the country's urgent need for a stronger civil service following two civil wars, and recognizing the potential of youth to drive that progress.
 Ms. Williams' work has focused on the intersection of social development, foreign policy, and global health, having launched and supported innovative programs at USAID, JSI, Asia Society and Physicians for Human Rights.
 She graduated cum laude from Princeton University and received her MPH from the Mailman School of Public Health at Columbia University where she currently serves as Vice Chair of the Board of Overseers.

 Hh Zaizay serves as the Executive Director and leads the in-country team of the President's Young Professionals Program of Liberia.
 Mr. Zaizay provides critical leadership support, and is responsible for the management and implementation of program-related activities and curricula in Liberia.
 Mr. Zaizay serves as the main point of contact in Liberia for all partners and stakeholders.
 He holds a MA in Gender, Peace, and Security from the Kofi Annan International Peacekeeping Training Center in Accra, Ghana and a Bachelor of Arts in Sociology from the United Methodist University in Monrovia, Liberia.